[Last updated August 19, 2025]

 Larger standard deductions

-In addition to the adjustments to the tax brackets, this tax season, you’ll also see another tax law change in an increase to the standard deduction.
+In addition to the adjustments to the tax brackets, this tax season, you’ll also see another tax law change in an increase to the standard deduction, with a significant $6,000 bonus deduction for people aged 65 and older whose adjusted gross income (AGI) is $75,000 or less ($150,000 or less for married filing jointly).
 The increase means that less of your money will be exposed to taxes.
 Let’s take a look at the changes you will see:

-Filing status Standard deduction Extra standard deduction for those over 65
+Filing status Standard deduction Extra deduction for those aged 65 and older

 Retirement savings changes